Laphonza Butler: Tenure

 Butler made her first floor speech on January 17, 2024.
-Since February 2024, she has read aloud from banned books on the Senate floor to bring attention to book banning.
+Beginning in February 2024, she read aloud from banned books on the Senate floor to bring attention to book banning.

 In January 2024, Butler voted for a resolution proposed by Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
 The proposal was defeated, 72 to 11.

+During her tenure, Butler introduced 33 pieces of legislation and cosponsored 333 more.

+On September 12, 2024, Butler introduced the Workforce of the Future Act of 2024, which was aimed at promoting a twenty first century Artificial Intelligence workforce and creating a program to increase access to prekindergarten through grade 12 emerging and advanced technology education and upskill workers in the technology of the future.

 Butler resigned from the Senate on December 8, 2024, and was succeeded by Adam Schiff, who in November 2024 was elected both to complete the remaining weeks of Feinstein's Senate term and to the new Class 1 Senate term beginning in January 2025.